AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-structure.md

     ...
 ```
-_Block with the M3 Theme definitions_
+_Block with the Material 3 Theme definitions_

 ```yaml title="Block 2 - Generic Dark/Light mappings of the reference colors using Material 3 guidelines" linenums="1" hl_lines="10 16"
     #